DOT Physical Blood Pressure

 Your blood pressure is measured with two numbers by the DOT.
 The upper number, or systolic blood pressure, is the force of your heart beating and circulating your blood throughout your body.
 The lower figure, called diastolic pressure, tells you how much tension there is in your arteries between heartbeats.
 Both readings are expressed in millimeters of mercury (mm Hg).
 What is DOT Clearinghouse Enforcement?

-If your blood pressure is above normal, you may still pass a DOT physical as long as it falls within the "Stage 1" range of 140-159 systolic and/or 90-99 mm Hg diastolic.
-Achieving this range allows you to be cleared for work, but will require annual testing thereafter.
-To avoid any special conditions or requirements, aim to get your blood pressure into the healthy zone.
+If your blood pressure is above average, you may still pass a DOT physical if it falls within the "Stage 1" range of 140-159 systolic and 90-99 mm Hg diastolic.
+Achieving this range allows you to be cleared for work, but will require annual testing afterward.
+Aim to get your blood pressure into the healthy zone to avoid any special conditions or requirements.
 (Please note: our organization does not provide medical advice on this web page or any others on our website.
 See a doctor if you need medical guidance.)
 How To Request the DOT PIN Number?

 What’s the Standard BP Range of DOT Physicals?